ImSreyas/programming/README.md

 # programmes
-This repo contains all my self made progrmmes.
+This repo contains all my self made programmes.